uselesstechjunks/whatif/docs/content/SYLLABUS.md

 You must demonstrate:

 * Hypothesis-driven experiments
-* Minimal ablations
+* Minimal, interpretable ablations
 * Knowing when *not* to run something
-* How to react to negative results
+* Learning from negative results

+---

 ### 8. Reading & Applying Research

 You are not expected to invent theory, but:

-* You should map papers to training knobs
+* Map papers to actionable training knobs
+* Identify hidden assumptions
-* You should know when a paper will not scale
+* Know when an idea will not scale or transfer

 ---

-# Tier 4: Failure, Drift, and Emergent Behavior
+## Tier 4: Failure, Drift, and Emergent Behavior

+This tier distinguishes senior researchers from strong engineers.

 ### 9. Objective–Behavior Coupling

-* Why proxy objectives get gamed; reward shaping pitfalls
+* Why proxy objectives get gamed
+* Reward shaping pathologies
-* Detecting misalignment before deployment
+* Detecting misalignment early
-* Tradeoffs when optimizing helpful/harmless/honest objectives
+* Helpfulness / harmlessness / honesty tradeoffs

+---

-### 10. Continual / Iterative Training Risks
+### 10. Continual & Iterative Training Risks

 * Catastrophic forgetting vs slow drift
-* Gradient interference across rounds; when to restart vs continue
+* Gradient interference across iterations
+* Restart vs continue decisions
-* Long-horizon evaluation to catch degradation
+* Long-horizon evaluation strategies

+---

 ### 11. Causal Reasoning in Training Changes

 * Confounders in multi-knob experiments
-* When A/B tests mislead for ML systems
+* When A/B tests mislead in ML systems
-* Designing interventions that isolate cause
+* Isolating causal effects under noise
+* “Correlation wins” vs “causal confidence”

+---

 ### 12. Human-in-the-Loop Pathologies

-* Annotator bias/fatigue; changing guidelines
+* Annotator bias, fatigue, and incentives
-* Preference noise and its downstream effects
+* Preference noise and label drift
-* Preventing feedback loops between model and annotators
+* Adaptive data collection feedback loops
+* When to remove or redesign the human loop

+---

 ### 13. Degradation, Drift, and Silent Failures

-* Metric drift vs behavioral drift; offline/online divergence
+* Metric drift vs behavioral drift
+* Offline vs online divergence
-* Hard-to-detect regressions and rare failures
+* Rare and long-tail failure modes
-* Monitoring and rollback criteria
+* Monitoring, rollback, and escalation criteria

 ---

-# Tier 5: Architecture, Safety, and Strategic Judgment
+## Tier 5: Architecture, Safety, and Strategic Judgment

+This tier reflects **senior ownership**.

-### 14. Architectural Limits and Inductive Bias
+### 14. Architectural Limits & Inductive Bias

-* When transformer biases help/hurt; long-context behavior
+* What transformer inductive biases give you
+* Long-context behavior limits
-* Knowing when architecture (not tuning) is the bottleneck
+* When architecture (not tuning) is the bottleneck
-* When to justify architectural change vs more post-training
+* When architectural change is justified

+---

 ### 15. Safety–Capability Tradeoffs

 * Over-alignment and refusal calibration
-* Capability loss vs safety gains; acceptable tradeoffs
+* Capability suppression vs risk reduction
-* Measuring “helpful but safe” and deciding to ship
+* Measuring “helpful but safe”
+* When shipping a weaker model is correct

+---

 ### 16. Compute Budgeting & Experiment Prioritization

 * Scaling-law intuition for experiment sizing
-* When to downscale or skip expensive runs
+* Downscaling vs skipping runs
-* Iteration speed vs final quality under tight budgets
+* Iteration speed vs final quality
+* Justifying compute spend

+---

 ### 17. Owning Model Quality End-to-End

-* Defining “good enough” and communicating risk
+* Defining “good enough”
-* Balancing short-term wins vs long-term health
+* Communicating uncertainty and risk
-* Pushing back on shipping pressure; documenting limitations
+* Pushing back on shipping pressure
+* Writing honest model limitation docs

+---

+## Tier 6: Pretraining Context (Targeted, Not Deep)

+You are **not** a pretraining specialist, but you must understand:

+### 18. Pretraining Choices That Surface Later

+* Tokenization and data mixture effects
+* Pretraining objective implications
+* Why some post-training issues are “baked in”
+* Limits of post-training compensation

+---

+## Tier 7: Execution & Proof of Skill (Critical Gap Closed)

+This tier turns knowledge into **evidence**.

+### 19. Project-Level Execution

+You must be able to:

+* Define a concrete model improvement goal
+* Design evaluation *before* training
+* Run controlled experiments
+* Document failures and tradeoffs

+---

+### 20. Evaluation Harnesses & Tooling Literacy

+You should understand:

+* Common LLM eval harness patterns
+* Prompt sensitivity and variance
+* Leakage and benchmark overfitting
+* When automatic evals fail

+---

+### 21. Training Runbooks & Debug Playbooks

+You should have:

+* “If loss diverges, do X”
+* “If reward collapses, do Y”
+* “If metrics disagree, do Z”
+* Clear rollback criteria

+---

+### 22. Interview & Communication Readiness

+You must be able to:

+* Explain decisions crisply
+* Walk through failures honestly
+* Defend tradeoffs under pressure
+* Reason aloud with incomplete data

 ---